zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 - `slave` slave or second address used in socat command line (mandatory)
 - `options` extra options added to the socat command line (optional)
 - `log` true/false if to log the socat stdout/stderr to data_path/socat.log (default: false)
-- `initialdelay` delay (in seconds) to wait when the plugin is started before zigbee2mqtt is started (optional)
-- `restartdelay` delay (in seconds) to wait before a socat process is restarted when it has terminated (optional)

 **NOTE:** You'll have to change both the `master` and the `slave` options according to your needs.
 The defaults values will make sure that socat listens on port `8485` and redirects its output to `/dev/ttyZ2M`.
 The zigbee2mqtt's serial port setting is NOT automatically set and has to be changed accordingly.